autognc/ELDP_IntelAeroInstructions/Groundstation.md

-These are the instructions to install packages on the ground station desktop
+These are the instructions to install packages on the ground station desktop.
+This instruction set assumes that you have already installed ROS Kinetic on the groundstation.

 - Create catkin workspace